SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causal-s.md

 -  Sketch a DAG (not necessarily with R) to see, how should one generate the data
 -  Suppose the actual effect sizes are following:

--  People who drink beer weigh on average $2kg$ more than those who don't.
 -  The probability of beer-drinking is 0.2 for females and 0.7 for males
 -  Men weigh on average $10kg$ more than women.
 -  One kg difference in body weight corresponds in